kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 **Five Handouts Shared on Teams Channel by Evening Before Relevant Class**

-During the semester, you are required to submit at least **three elective reading handouts**.
+During the semester, you are required to submit at least **five elective reading handouts**.
 You may submit no more than one handout per week but you may choose the weeks.
 I strongly encourage you to get this done early in the semester.
 These are not marked, but submission of three of them is required to pass the module.
-Each week on Teams, **by the evening before class at 11pm**, you can upload a reading handout as a pdf odt, rtf, docx, or txt file to the "Files" for the channel of the week.
+Each week on Teams, **at least 24 hours before class**, you can upload a reading handout as a pdf odt, rtf, docx, or txt file to the "Files" for the channel of the week.
 The handout should be **two pages** and provide general info about the elective reading you chose.
-At the top, write 2-4 sentences which summarizes the text/s in your own words (you may not use generative AI for this!), including any main argument of the work/s.
+At the top, write 2-4 sentences which summarizes the text/s in your own words, including any main argument of the work/s.
 On the rest of the two page should include information you think is most important on the structure of the text/s, timeline, main sources used, key historiography engaged with, people or description of events discussed, and your own main takeaway points.
 You may make use of bullet points, lists, outlines, etc. Please name your handout strictly following this format: the week number, your first name, "Handout", the category of elective reading and category title.
 For example: "W5 - Henrik Handout - C [name of elective reading category]"

 - These are required submissions but not marked.
 - The whole thing may be in the form of hierarchical bullet points if you like, but make most of these full sentences whenever possible, rather than fragmented phrases except when outlining structure or listing things.
+- you should include at least some specific reference to arguments or passages in the text, with page number references in simple parenthesis, e.g. (24)
 - No smaller than size 10 font.
 No need for images
+- When you do your elective reading handout on a text, you are expected to have good notes on that text, and you should review these before seminar.
+You may be called upon in class to briefly summarise the text, or answer questions about the work.

 ## Prospectus and Indicative Bibliography {#prospectus}